Medically Yourrs

 Medically Yourrs is a 2019 Hindi web series created and produced by Ekta Kapoor for video on demand platform ALTBalaji.
-The series stars Shantanu Maheshwari and Nityaami Shirke as protagonists and revolves around the plight of a medical students and explores the problems faced by them in the quirkiest possible way.
+The series stars Shantanu Maheshwari and Nityaami and revolves around the plight of a medical students and explores the problems faced by them in the quirkiest possible way.

 The series is available for streaming on the ALT Balaji App and its associated websites since its release date.

 Plot

 The series revolves around a lives of medical students.
 It explores the problems and issues faced by them.

 In series Discuss about bestfriend, and it's friendship.